Member | Established: 1996 | Member since 2008

 SMO 7: International Financial Reporting Standards

-UFPAA has also, over the years, promoted revisions to the National Accounting Standards (NASs) to further converge with IFRSs.
-Representatives of UFPAA participate in the activities of the Parliamentary Committee which was established to bring relevant accounting and audit legislation in line with the EU directives.
+Over the years, UFPAA has also actively supported efforts to further align the National Accounting Standards (NASs) with IFRS Accounting Standards.
+Representatives of UFPAA participate in the work of the relevant Parliamentary Committee responsible for aligning accounting and auditing legislation with European Union directives.

-Prior to delegation of the responsibility to translate standards to the Audit Chamber of Ukraine and then subsequently to the Ministry of Finance, UFPAA translated and made available the 2009 and later the 2014 version of IFRSs, along with other standard-related materials.
+Prior to the delegation of responsibility for the translation of standards to the Audit Chamber of Ukraine (AChU) and subsequently to the MoF, UFPAA translated and made available the 2009 and later the 2014 versions of IFRS Accounting Standards, together with other related technical materials.

-UFPAA also prepared implementation guidance, a manual, and video presentation on transforming financial statements prepared under Ukrainian National Accounting Standards to IFRS.
+The association has also developed implementation support materials, including guidance, manuals, and video presentations on the conversion of financial statements prepared under Ukrainian National Accounting Standards to IFRS Accounting Standards.

-In 2011, aiming to streamline IFRS implementation in Ukraine, the MoF and UFPAA have signed a Memorandum on Cooperation and Coordination of Actions on Implementation of IFRS in Ukraine.
+In 2011, UFPAA and the MoF signed a Memorandum on Cooperation and Coordination of Actions on the Implementation of IFRS in Ukraine, which further formalized the association’s role in supporting implementation.

 Disclaimer